yuval-khachatryan/Functional-Programming-Using-FSharp/README.md

-# yuval-khachatryan-Functional-programming-using-FSharp

-Solutions to Functional programming using F#.
+# Solutions to Functional programming using F#.
 ====================================================

 The book itself is found at